FREE shipping to on qualifying orders when you spend or more. All prices ex. VAT.

 5. Intersystem crossing

 Intersystem crossing is another form of non-radiative emission.
 Unlike internal conversion, the spin state of the excited electron changes.
-The example show here shows an electron moving from the excited singlet state (S1) into the excited triplet state (T1).
+The Jablonski diagram above shows an electron moving from the excited singlet state (S1) into the excited triplet state (T1).
 Often intersystem crossing results in phosphorescence emission.

 6. Phosphorescence

-This is a type of fluorescence in which a electron relaxes into the ground state via emission of a photon.
-However, unlike for fluorescence, the electron must change spin states for this to occur.
+Phosphorescence is a type of fluorescence in which an electron relaxes into the ground state via emission of a photon.
+However, unlike in fluorescence, the electron must change spin states for this to occur.
 This is a forbidden transition, so happens over a much longer time scale.
-Phosphorescence can be measured with optical spectroscopy if the transition is between 1.1 - 3.8 eV.
+Phosphorescence can be measured with optical spectroscopy if the transition is between 1.1 – 3.8 eV.

 Time Scales for Different Energy Transitions